AbishekPerera/App-Updates-privacy/Privacy Policy.md

 Access to App Update is restricted to Dbeeta Web Solutions company members only.
 Third-party members cannot register with this app.

-If you have any questions or concerns about our privacy policy, please do not hesitate to contact us at [support@appupdate.com](mailto:support@appupdate.com).
+If you have any questions or concerns about our privacy policy, please do not hesitate to contact us at [info@dbeeta.it](mailto:info@dbeeta.it).
 We will be happy to answer any questions you may have.